itpartnersillinois/.github/Migrating_from_GitLab_to_GitHub.md

 # Migrating from Gitlab to GitHub

+## Before you start

+Make sure you do not have any temporary branches (this means that you usually will only have two branches, master and develop)

+Make sure you don't have any local changes.

+## Migration pattern

 From your command line, make sure you have the latest code.

      git pull --all